teoria/Node-Quickstart/README.md

-# Node SinkMVC QuickStart
+# Node QuickStart

-This repository contains a simple quickstart of how to program on a node with a good architecture using SinkMVC and good practices.
+This repository contains a simple quickstart of how to program on a node with a good architecture and good practices.

 # This project was created using

-* SinkMVC
 * Hapi
 * Sequelize
 * MySQL